History of Bulgaria (1990–present): Zhan Videnov (1995–1997)

-For more information on the cabinet, see Videnov Government.

 The Socialists (former Communists) presented their political visions as the defenders of the poor against the excesses of the free market.
-Reaction against economic reforms appeared because reforms left many unemployed (unemployment was almost not existing before in Bulgaria) and many towns literally was left to drop economically just in months, this allowed Zhan Videnov of the Bulgarian Socialist Party to win the 1994 parliamentary elections.
+Reaction against economic reforms appeared because reforms left many unemployed (unemployment was almost nonexistent before in Bulgaria) and many towns literally was left to drop economically just in months, this allowed Zhan Videnov of the Bulgarian Socialist Party to win the 1994 parliamentary elections.
 Videnov was very young when he stepped in the PM post and his inability to show political strength and his incompetence was soon acknowledged by people surrounding him who took advantage of it for own purposes and personal enrichment.
 This incompetence and the misguided policies of the Socialist government in all exacerbated the economic conditions.
 The government was clearly unsupported by Western countries and thus Bulgarian foreign policy seriously suffered, and in 1996 the economy fell into hyperinflation and many banks went bankrupt.
 In the presidential elections of that year the SDS's Petar Stoyanov was elected.
 In 1997 the BSP government collapsed after a month of nationwide protests and government was appointed by the President Stoyanov which coped to calm the economic situation.
 Later the democratic party of SDS came to power.

 Ivan Kostov (1997–2001)

 Between 1997 and 2001, much of the success of the Ivan Kostov government was due to Foreign Minister Nadezhda Mihaylova, who had huge approval and support in Bulgaria and abroad.

 Ivan Kostov came to power in May 1997 after months of popular discontent and hyperinflation.

-Petar Stoyanov was the second democratically elected president of Bulgaria.
-His reign is characterized by pro-Western orientation.

 The new Democratic government headed by Ivan Kostov enjoyed strong support and moved the Bulgarian economy ahead, but allegations of corruption and inability to cope with some of the serious problems in the country caused frustration.
 The electorate became to some extent dissatisfied with both parties – BSP and SDS.
 At that point Stoyanov, who still held some good positions and had public approval, took part in presidential elections seeking a second mandate, but he scandalously failed with a blunder on TV and lost support, and the elections too.
 The newly elected president, former BSP leader Georgi Parvanov, was not very well known to the public although he was in politics since the early 1990s, and was well received for his wise political behavior.
 Although a BSP candidate, he was rather perceived as an independent figure and he also always stated to be president to all Bulgarians without any political reference.
 At that point with the already dissatisfaction with both BSP and SDS, people were looking for new alternatives and new politicians.

 The return of Simeon II (2001–2005)

-For more information on the cabinet, see Sakskoburggotski Government.

 Simeon Saxe-Coburg-Gotha was the last king of Bulgaria, serving from 1943 to 1946.
 Half a century later, he served as prime minister from 2001 to 2005.